seapagan/linux-comfy-chair/README.md

 - [x] Ubuntu Desktop and Server 64-bit, 20.x and up.
 - [x] Debian Bullseye 64-bit minimal network install (so it should work fine on the full GUI install)
-- [x] Raspberry PI on Arm64 running Ubuntu 22.04 (Raspian and Base Debian testing is ongoing.)
+- [x] Raspberry PI 3 Arm64 running Ubuntu 22.04
+- [x] Raspberry PI 4 Arm64 running Raspbian Bullseye
+- [x] WSL2 on Windows 10, running Ubuntu or Debian images.

 If you have experience (good or bad) running this script on other hardware, cpu and Debian-based OS's please get in touch and I will add to the list, or fix the